frostmar/alexa-skill-lambda/README.md

 # alexa-aws-lambda

-An Alexa skill which reads data from Samsung SmartThings (humidity sensor), implemented as an AWS Lambda.
+An Alexa skill which reads data from Samsung SmartThings (temperature/humidity sensor), implemented as an AWS Lambda.

 ## Deployment